What Is RapidAPI and Why Ludo Developers Use It

 🧮

-Cryptographically secure random dice roll service.
-Returns values 1–6 with verifiable fairness proofs.
-Best used as a supplement, not a full backend.
+Cryptographically secure random dice roll API with verifiable fairness proofs.
+Returns values 1–6 with seed-based reproducibility.
+Works as a supplement, not a full backend.

 RNG Provably Fair $0.002/call